 Top tip: small companies are key to getting raffle prizes

-Generally the smaller the company the easier it is to get a donation.
-So an individual running a massage business is more likely to support you than a large spa chain.
-It’s also really good to try to find new companies that are yet to established a supporting charity.
+Generally, the smaller the company the more likely they are to donate to a fundraiser.
+So, an individual running a massage business is more likely to support you than a large spa chain.
+It’s also really good to try to find new companies that are yet to establish a supporting charity.

 If they are local – even better!